anchen1011/toflow/README.md

 73k frame RGB triplets (73k sequences, each sequence with 3 consecutive frames) from 15k video clips with fixed resolution 448 x 256.
 This dataset is designated for video interpolation.

-The originals can be downloaded here: link (size)
+The originals can be downloaded here: link (33G)

 The test set can be downloaded here: link (1.7G)